DaveMuirhead/naboo-server/README.md

 ## The Name

-Much like, chronologically speaking, the Star Wars saga begins on Naboo, this project is hopefullly the beginning of a long and prosperous business saga.
+Much like, chronologically speaking, the Star Wars saga begins on Naboo, this project and naboo-pwa are hopefullly the beginning of a long and prosperous software product business saga.